saikiranthatikonda-coder/Avengers-Bobbiey-UCS/README.md

 ## 👤 Founder

-Built end-to-end by **Sai** — founder, architect, and builder of Bobbiey UCS — from Hyderabad, India.
+Built end-to-end by **Bobbiey** — founder, architect, and builder of Bobbiey UCS — from Hyderabad, India.
 The mission: redefine how humans interact with data and AI, from passive screens to active command systems.

 <div align="center">